 The complaints procedure is reasonably flexible in relation to the investigation and response.
 Early resolution of a complaint is important, but speed of response should not be the only factor considered.
 Getting the right result slightly more slowly is often far more helpful to all parties than a quick fix that only partially addresses or resolves the issues.
 Less prescriptive timescales to respond to a complaint will allow practices to assess and deal appropriately with complaints, allowing for proper consideration of any learning and service development issues.
+However the Complaints Procedure Directions have stipulated that practitioners should aim to provide a response within 10 working days where a complaint has been made directly to the practice; where the HSC Board has been involved in the complaint practitioners should endeavour to provide a response within 20 working days.

-If the investigation is taking time then the patient should be kept informed and this may avoid the patient feeling the need to enter into further correspondence in the interim period.
+If the investigation is taking time then the patient and the HSC Board, where they are involved in the complaint as an honest broker, should be kept informed of the delay.
+This may avoid the patient or the HSC Board feeling the need to enter into further correspondence in the interim period.
 Past experience has shown that some patients extend their complaint in additional correspondence, and this may be as a result of their feeling that their complaint is being overlooked, when, in fact, it is in the process of being investigated.